carbon-io/atom/README.md

 #### Signal Handling

-If you want to register some signal handlers, `atom` can do this for you.
-Simply add a property named `signalHandlers` to your object that defines which signals you want to catch and the handler that is responsible for handling these signals.
+If you want to register any signal handlers, `atom` can do this for you.
+Simply add a property named `signalHandlers` to the object that defines which signals you want to catch and the handler that is responsible for handling these signals.
+`signalHandlers` should be an object where the keys are signal names (e.g.
+`SIGINT`) and the values are functions.
+If you want to use the same handler for multiple signals, separate the signal names in a key with whitespace (see the example).

 Example:
 ```node